REACHING OUT TO OUR COMMUNITYSt. Francis House

 These special sessions will provide parents with the support and material they need to continue their children’s learning at home while also addressing their own goals for English language proficiency.

 St. Francis House assists residents of Eastern Prince William County who have received disconnection notices for utilities (electric, gas, oil, propane, water and sewer).
-St Francis House provided emergency assistance to 910 households in 2015.
-We provided $59,761.00 in assistance for utility bills, rent, prescriptions, transportation assistance, funeral assistance, job assistance and food assistance.
+St. Francis House provided emergency assistance to more than 900 households in 2020.
+We provided more than $60,000.00 in assistance for utility bills, rent, prescriptions, transportation assistance, funeral assistance, job assistance and food assistance

 Meals for Shelters

 St. Francis of Assisi parish supported The Hilda Barg Shelter and the Bill Mehr Drop-in Shelter with meals.
-We provided 4,200 meals for both shelters in 2015.
+We provided 1,470 meals for both shelters from January-present.
 St Francis provides meals for The Hilda Barg Shelter twice a year (one week in the summer and one week in the winter).
 St. Francis also provides meals for The Bill-Mehr Drop in Shelter all year around.
 Breakfast every Saturday from April 1st to October 31st.
 Dinners every Saturday from November 1st to March 30th.
 You can read more about these two outreach centers here (PDF).